 Do the Math

 So it seems that Neuroendocrine Cancer is not only the fastest growing cancer in incidence terms but as a group of cancers, it is no longer rare in statistical terms.
 For example, if you roughly extrapolate the US SEER data graph above to 2017 and recalculate the prevalence rate based on 23 000 per year from the 2014 figure of 171 321.
 Unfortunately, some people will have passed, but it’s well documented as a highly prevalent cancer and therefore more people live.
 The prevalence of neuroendocrine tumors in USA was higher than the combined estimated prevalence of esophageal cancer (n = 36,857), gastric adenocarcinoma (n = 79,843) and pancreatic adenocarcinoma (n = 49,620) in 2013.
 In fact, one of the conclusions of the 2012 SEER report is that we are living longer with NETs.
-This is line with many other cancers due to improved diagnostic and treatment regimes.
-Cleary more work needs doing though.
+This is in line with many other cancers due to improved diagnostic and treatment regimes.
+Cleary more work still needs doing.

 Whilst reporting has been improved, it is most likely still not 100% accurate.
 Therefore, even the figures above may be understated due to an incorrect cause of death reporting and incorrect diagnosis/recording of the wrong cancers (e.g. pNETs recorded as Pancreatic Cancer, Lung NETs recorded as Lung Cancer, etc).
 This is certainly still happening in UK and I suspect in most other countries.
 Add to that the regular reports of Neuroendocrine Tumours being found during autopsies and you have the potential for an even further unrecorded increase had these been found prior to death.
+In fact, according to SEER 2012, the true incidence and prevalence is most likely underestimated.
+You may also wish to check out my article “The Invisible NET Patient Population” where this is explored further.

 The issue is also complicated by the method used in USA for naming a disease ‘rare’.
 Rather than use incidence rates, the USA uses the number of people living with the disease at any one time (i.e. essentially the prevalence).
 This is currently 200,000 as a threshold – anything below that is considered rare.
 It seems mathematically impossible for NETs to be less than 200,000 given the data provided above.

 When I first started researching NETs back in 2010, the US figure (which varies from source to source) was around 125-150,000.
 Why are people quoting figures less than this in 2017 when the 2014 figure has now been confirmed above?
+There also seems to be a selective omission of hte new US incidence rate of 7/100,000.

 You will also see that Dana Farber is estimating more than 200,000 people are as yet undiagnosed.
 Even if that were 50% accurate, it would put the current prevalence figure in US over 300,000.